Intel i9 vs Xeon Processors

 Intel i9 vs Xeon processors.
 This conversation comes around once or twice a year.
 People who are looking for a powerful workstation to game or perform intensive tasks tend to run into a dilemma.
 The question came up at the office with Intel’s latest push into the high-ed market.
 They just released a second-generation Intel Core i9 processor with huge performance statistics, further blending the line between end-user and server-class processors.
 In a computer world where both Core and Xeon processors are options when purchasing powerful workstations, “What processor should I be getting?”

 Before we continue, I should clear up a term that can easily cause confusion.
 Intel branded their i3/i5/i7/i9 processor products with the name “Intel Core Processors.”
 However, the word “core” is also a technical computer term that refers to an independent unit that reads and executes instructions.
 Hence, the more cores a processor has, the more work it can do.
-To help reduce confusion, I’ll underline the word Core when referring to the Intel product line of consumer processors.
+To help reduce confusion, I’ll capitalize the word Core when referring to the Intel product line of consumer processors.
 If I don’t, I’m referring to the technical term.
 Let’s get into the Intel i9 vs Intel Xeon processors comparison.

 A Quick Number Check